-Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.
+Welcome — I’m Sarah, an experienced Counsellor and Clinical Supervisor.

 Based in Kings Hill, West Malling, Kent, I offer in-person counselling for adults (18+) and clinical supervision for counsellors working with individual adult clients.
 For those across the UK, I also provide confidential online sessions via Zoom or telephone, allowing you to access support from the comfort and privacy of your own home.